majiiidh/Hyperliquid_Withdraw/README.md

 **Withdraw from staking**

-This method is used to transfer native token from staking into the user's spot account.
-Note that transfers from staking to spot account go through a 7 day unstaking queue.
+This script allows you to transfer tokens from staking to your spot account.
+Note that transfers go through a 7-day unstaking queue.

-Create a python file:
+1. Create a Python file:
 ```
 nano withdraw.py
 ```
-Copy the below code and paste into the file, then hit ctrl+x then y then hit Enter to save:
+2. Copy the script below into the file, replace `PRIVATE_KEY` and `AMOUNT_HYPE` with your own values, then save the file (ctrl+x, y, Enter).

 ```
 from eth_account import Account